-In fact, the Receivership Estate is so grossly insolvent that the Receiver has made multiple requests to allow him to surcharge and/or place a first priority lien on the lenders' collateral (including both the institutional lenders' and individual investors' collateral) to pay himself and his counsel before providing any recoveries to any creditors.
+(including both the institutional lenders' and individual investors' collateral) to pay himself and his counsel before providing any recoveries to any creditors.
 See Receiver's Motion for Approval of Process for Resolution of Disputed Claims [Dkt.
 638], pp. 13-14; Receiver's Combined Response to Objections to Fifth and Sixth Fee Applications [Dkt.
 703], p.
 10; Seventh Interim Fee Application [Dkt.
 755], pp. 18-25; Receiver's Eighth Status Report [Dkt.
 757], pp. 22-23.
-Through and including March 31, 2020, the Receiver and his counsel have incurred an astounding \$3,261,017.54 in fees.
-See Seventh Interim Fee Application [Dkt.
-755].
+Through and including June 30, 2020, the Receiver and his counsel have incurred an astounding \$3,788,118.51 in fees.
+See Eighth Interim Fee Application [Dkt.
+778].
 Compare this to the cash on hand held by the Receiver as of June 30, 2020 which is \$258,592.90.
 Receiver's Eighth Status Report [Dkt.
 757], p.
-16. As of June 30, 2020, there was a total of \$1,249,837.09 in unpaid fees and expenses for all professionals approved by the Court but not yet paid because the Receiver lacks the funds to pay these amounts.
+16. As of June 30, 2020, there was a total of \$1,249,837.09 in unpaid fees and expenses for professionals fees only through December 31, 2019 approved by the Court but not yet paid because the Receiver lacks the funds to pay these amounts.
 Id.
-The Receiver has accrued additional fees in the fourmonth period since March 31, 2020 in an undetermined amount.
-The Receiver and his counsel have yet to submit a fee application for work performed since March 31, 2020.
+This means that there is nearly 12 months of additional fees that have been incurred and not yet approved by the Court and not yet paid.
+The Receiver and his counsel have yet to submit a fee application for work performed since June 30, 2020.

-In fact, the receivership is so far under water that certain mortgagees had to advance payment for real estate taxes to protect their collateral and avoid the imposition of tax liens - even though it is the Receiver (a) who has custody and control of the properties, (b) denied certain mortgagees' request to foreclose, and (c) himself who (i) was obligated to pay these taxes and (ii)

-is obligated to comply with state law when operating commercial properties, but has failed to do so.
+In fact, the receivership is so far under water that certain mortgagees had to advance payments for real estate taxes to protect their collateral and avoid the imposition of tax liens - even though it is the Receiver (a) who has custody and control of the properties, (b) denied certain mortgagees' request to foreclose, and (c) himself who (i) was obligated to pay these taxes and (ii) is obligated to comply with state law when operating commercial properties, but has failed to do so.
 28 U.S.C.A. § 959 ("[A] trustee, receiver or manager appointed in any cause pending in any court of the United States, including a debtor in possession, shall manage and operate the property in his possession as such trustee, receiver or manager according to the requirements of the valid laws of the State in which such property is situated, in the same manner that the owner or possessor thereof would be bound to do if in possession thereof.").